daniel-agblevor/Chat/README.md

 This project is a web-based chat application called "Starlight RAG".
 It provides a user-friendly interface to interact with a Retrieval-Augmented Generation (RAG) assistant, allowing users to chat with their own data.
 The frontend is fully implemented and connects to a backend API.

+## Current Status: Polished Frontend Demonstration

+**This is a frontend-only demonstration.** The UI is fully built, interactive, and has been professionally polished.
+However, it is **not connected to a live backend**.
+Key functionalities like file processing, chat responses, and user authentication are simulated to showcase the user interface.

 ## Features

+*   **Modern & Polished Design:**
+    *   A sleek, dark interface with full light mode support.
+    *   Responsive design that works on all screen sizes.
+    *   Smooth, consistent animations for all interactions, sidebars, and view transitions.
 *   **Authenticated Access:** Secure login restricts access to learning tools, with a public-facing chat interface.
 *   **Chat Interface:** A clean and modern chat window for interacting with the RAG assistant.
 *   **File Management:**